 For a web service to be anything close to truly RESTful, the payloads of its response messages to clients could not be composed from any old arbitrary data objects.
 The payloads must be something more like HTML: a hypermedia format that defines how the encoded representations should be processed by the client, and which incorporates all the hypermedia controls that the client would need to perform further operations.
 But, of course, whereas HTML is primarily a document format for human consumption, hypermedia APIs would need an equivalent media type for automated consumption by other computer programs.

 Over the last decade or so, there have been some valiant attempts to develop just such a media type.
 The most promising candidates in this field are JSON-LD plus Hydra.
-I may write about these and other emerging solutions for hypermedia APIs in greater detail in a future blog post.

-In this blog post, I’ll only summarize how a theoretical hypermedia API would work.
+I will try to summarize how a theoretical hypermedia API would work.
 I say theoretical because, as of 2021, hypermedia APIs are not yet a reality outside of academic circles.

 The hypermedia APIs of the future would be consumed by automated agents in much the same way that humans today interact with web sites.
 People discover all the available resources and functions of a web site by visiting its home page and clicking through the links and filling out the forms, following instructions provided in the web pages themselves.
 So too automated agents would discover and interact with all the available resources and operations of a web service by visiting the root URL of its API and following the links and controls described in the server’s response messages.